ibm-messaging/iot-nodered/IoTAppNode.rst

 Documentation
 -------------
-Adhering to the convention of providing in-line documentation, all the fields, in the Nodes, are well documented and their usage and features can be viewed by just clicking on the node and switching to the Info tab, in the workspace.
+Adhering to the convention of providing in-line documentation, all the fields in the Nodes are well documented and their usage and features can be viewed by just clicking on the node and switching to the Info tab, in the workspace.

 Apart from that, the below links provide more detailed information about whats going under the hood for both the nodes.